Music of Iran: Rock music

 Rock music was introduced into Iran's popular music by the 1960s, together with the emergence of other Western European and American musical genres.
 It soon became popular among the young generation, especially at the nightclubs of Tehran.
 In post-revolutionary Iran, many rock music artists are not officially sanctioned and have to rely on the Internet and underground scenes.

 In 2008, power metal band Angband signed with German record label Pure Steel Records as the first Iranian metal band to release internationally through a European label.
 They had collaborations with well-known producer Achim Köhler.

 Hip hop

 Iranian hip hop emerged by the 2000s, from the country's capital city, Tehran.
 It started with underground artists recording mixtapes influenced by the American hip hop culture, and was later combined with elements from the indigenous Iranian musical forms.

 A cappella

-Iranian A cappella (music without instruent) in 2011 with a new type was first introduced by Damour vocal band led by Faraz Khosravi Danesh.
+Iranian A cappella (music without instrument) in 2011 with a new type was first introduced by Damour Vocal Band led by Faraz Khosravi Danesh.
 This genre of music has been performed as a choir in the past, but since 2011 it has become such that the human larynx has replaced musical instruments.
 Various groups, including the Tehran Vocal Ensemble, began to operate after that, and this style of music flowed in a creative and new way in the Iranian A cappella music.